 You will need:

-- one of our Easter basket templates, printed out
+- 1 Easter basket template (from the selection above), printed out

 - bows (optional)